Posted - June 3, 2013 | Updated : June 15, 2013 | August 26, 2015

 Spider-Man : Brand New Day

-Brand New Day 1 is a great jumping on point for new readers because Marvel is basically partially re-starting Spider-Man with Brand New Day.
+Brand New Day is a great jumping on point for new readers because Marvel is basically partially re-starting Spider-Man with this run.
 The major change is that Peter was never married to MJ and nobody knows that Peter Parker is Spider-Man.
 We also get a little primer from Marvel to make sure that everybody is on the same page.
 We are informed that (1) Peter and MJ dated and have since broken up (2) the Gwen Stacy stories still apply (3) Harry Osborn is young, rich, used to be the Green Goblin, and hates Spider-Man (4) May Parker is alive (5) Spider-Man uses web shooters and (6) Peter lives with Aunt May and is broke.
 So there.

 Brand New Day is set in post Civil War Marvel.
 Tony Stark's Initiative program is in full swing in New York, one of whose licensed heroes is Jackpot.
 Everybody suspects she's MJ.
 I hope so too.

 She's referred to as New York's 'official licensed hero'.

 For me, the panel that really brings home the abrupt change in Spider-Man is this one.